mlswg/mls-architecture/draft-rescorla-mls-architecture.md

    messages might be compromised, in this scenarios MLS will provide limited security.

-2. Message switch (MS) compromise: the initial keying material delivery can provide wrong or adversarial keys the client (Untrusted MS).
+2. Delivery Service (DS) compromise: the initial keying material delivery can provide wrong or adversarial keys the client (Untrusted DS).
-   The MS can provide previously correct initial keys that may not be up to date anymore when multiple MS are involved (Trusted MS).
+   The DS can provide previously correct initial keys that may not be up to date anymore when multiple DS are involved (Trusted DS).
    Reliability of in-order delivery or message delivery all-together might be compromised for multiple reasons such as networking failure, active network attacks...
-Additionally, there is a scenario where a compromised MS could potentially leak group membership if it has this knowledge (Untrusted and Trusted MS).
+Additionally, there is a scenario where a compromised DS could potentially leak group membership if it has this knowledge (Untrusted and Trusted DS).

 3. Authentication service (AS) compromise: a compromised AS could provide incorrect or adversarial identities to clients.